rokath/trice/docs/TriceColor.md

 * The **trice** tool, if knowing `wrn:` as pattern, prepends the appropriate color code.
 It removes the sequence `wrn:`, if it is known and completely lower case.
 * The user can define any pattern with any color code to create colored output with the **trice** tool.
 * There is no channel enable switch inside the target code.
 It would need a back channel and add overhead.
   * A future extension could make that an option using channel specific ID range assignment.
+See also [here](./TriceConfiguration.md)
 * The **trice** tool offers the 2 command line switches `-pick` and `-ban` to control channel visualization during runtime.

 ##  2. <a name='ColorissuesunderWindows'></a>Color issues under Windows